What is AAC?

-- Speech-generating devices
+- Speech-generating devices or communication devices

 - AAC apps on mobile devices

-Generally, when we are setting up for AAC, we may use a high-tech tool (e.g. a Speech Generating Device, or AAC app on an iPad), or a light-tech/paper-based tool (e.g. a communication book, or board).
+We may use a high-tech tool (e.g. a Speech Generating Device, or AAC app on an iPad), or a light-tech/paper-based tool (e.g. a communication book, or board).

 An AAC system may be a text-based system with a keyboard.
 This is generally for a person who types the words they want to say.
 They can often read and spell.
 Proloquo4Text is AssistiveWare’s text-based AAC solution.